top of page

 MIRRORLESS SENSOR ISSUES

 I was quite lucky with the first generation Sony A7 because later ones started to cause banding from the more advanced PDAF sensors.
 From what I can tell the mkII Sony A7's suffer a little, the mkIII's are the worst and the mkIV's are slightly improved.
-This issue carries over to the Nikon mirrorless line, since the Z6 and Z7 inherit the Sony mkIII's sensor.
-This issue does not affect Canon or Panasonic's mirrorless range of cameras.
+From what I hear this issue seems to be true for most modern mirrorless cameras unfortunately, but I don't have any hard data to back that up.

 FINAL WORDS

-As far as Sony's are concerned the original A7 seems to be the best.
-The A7R (which I now own) is a close second as although it has a better sensor it does suffer from shutter shock, which will make some of your images blurry.
-If I was to choose a camera system right now (without being invested in lenses) it would probably be the Canon R6 or maybe the R5. however I would be concerned that they probably don't have a lens that can compete with the stunning Sony/Zeiss FE 55mm f/1.8, which I think it THE best IR lens you can get for any system.
+As far as Sony mirrorless are concerned the original A7 seems to be the best infrared performer.
+The A7R (which I now own) is a close second.
+Although it has a better sensor it has horrific shutter shock, which will can be a real pain.
+If I was to choose a camera system right now (without being invested in lenses) it would probably be the Canon R6 or R5, in hopes that they avoid the PDAF banding issue.
+However I would be concerned that they probably don't have a lens that can compete with the stunning Sony/Zeiss FE 55mm f/1.8, which remains the best IR lens I've seen.
 Many of the below images are taken with this lens.

 To see more infrared images from the Sony A7 check out my Flickr Album.